-If you have one week in Costa Rica, check out this 1 week Costa Rica itinerary to help you plan.
+If you have one week in Costa Rica for vacation, check out this 1 week Costa Rica itinerary to help you plan your trip.

-This sample one week Costa Rica itinerary flies into San Jose International Airport, and goes to Jaco, Manuel Antonio and Uvita.
-This Costa Rica 7 days itinerary is ideal for those who want to see beaches, rainforest and nature.
+This sample one week Costa Rica itinerary flies into San Jose International Airport, and goes to the Central and South Pacific coast, specifically the beach towns of Jaco, Manuel Antonio and Uvita.
+This Costa Rica 7 days itinerary is ideal for those who want to see beaches, tropical rainforest and nature.

 Important note: this itinerary requires renting a car.
-There are buses and shuttles but since you are there for only one week, you want to maximize your time and minimize the time on the road.
-Get our car rental discount and extra freebies here!
+There are buses and shuttles but since you are there for only one week, you want to maximize your time and have the most flexibility.
+Get our Costa Rica car rental discount and extra freebies here!
+You do not necessarily need a SUV/4wd/4×4 for this itinerary.
+This entire route goes down a major highway called the Costanera Sur, Route 34 and it is well paved.
+Pick hotels in town so a sedan will work perfectly fine.
+However, if you book vacation rentals or hotels up in the mountains, then a 4×4 will be required.

 Day 1: San Jose & Jaco